Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Summary of previous results on LAB 1

-Given the potential of obscured star-formation or AGN activity in the blob, it became naturally the target of several sub-mm and radio campaigns \citep{Chapman2001,Chapman2003,Geach2014,Geach2016,Umehata2017,Ao2017}.
-Initial sub-mm observations of LAB\,1 with SCUBA on the James Clarke Maxwell telescope revealed a strong ($\approx$20\,mJy) 850$\mu$m continuum-source at the position of the blob \citep{Chapman2001}. \cite{Chapman2003} also reported a tentative detection of cold-molecular gas in the centre of the blob as traced by CO(4-3) emission in data from the Owens Valley Millimetre Array.
-Qualitatively these observations were consistent with the picture that LAB\,1 harbours a heavily obscured AGN.
-However, later observations targeting the 850$\mu$m continuum and the CO(4-3) emission with the Sub-Millimetre Array \citep{Matsuda2007} and the IRAM Plateau de Bure interferometer \citep{Yang2012}, respectively, provided non-detections at upper limits that were inconsistent with the initial detections.
-These observations challenged the picture of an enshrouded AGN in LAB\,1's centre.
-Nevertheless, imaging-polarimetry with FORS2 on the VLT by \cite{Hayes2011} revealed that the radial polarisation profile, as well as the orientation of the polarisation vectors is consistent with predictions from Ly$\alpha$ radiative-transfer theory for a central powering source \citep{Dijkstra2008}.
-More recent spectro-polarimitry with FORS2 by \cite{Beck2016} appears consistent with this scenario, although the interpretation of spectro-polarimetric Ly$\alpha$ data is more complex \citep{Lee1998}.
-Esepecially different scattering geometries and kinematics are degenerate with respect to observable polarisation signal \citep{Eide2018}.
-Moreover, \cite{Trebitsch2016} challengend the interpretation of \cite{Hayes2011} by showing that the observed polarisation signal can be reproduced in a pure cooling-flow scenario.
+The interpretation that LAB1-ALMA1 and LAB1-ALMA2 are physically associated with the blob is further supported by results from imaging-polarimetry with FORS2 on the VLT by \cite{Hayes2011}.
+The radial polarisation profile, as well as the orientation of the polarisation vectors from those observations are consistent with predictions from Ly$\alpha$ radiative-transfer theory for Ly$\alpha$ scattering from a central Ly$\alpha$ powering source \citep{Dijkstra2008}.
+Interestingly, LAB1-ALMA1 and LAB1-ALMA2 are at the centre of the circular pattern denoted by the polarisation vectors from \cite{Hayes2011}.
+More recent spectro-polarimetry with FORS2 by \cite{Beck2016} appears consistent with this scenario, although the interpretation of spectro-polarimetric Ly$\alpha$ data is more complex \citep{Lee1998}, as different scattering geometries and kinematics are degenerate with respect to observable polarisation signal \citep{Eide2018}.
+Especially, \cite{Trebitsch2016} challenged the interpretation of \cite{Hayes2011} by showing that the observed polarisation signal can be reproduced in a pure cooling-flow scenario.
+Thus, despite significant observational efforts and numerous counterpart identifications, there is still considerable debate regarding the mechanisms that power the Ly$\alpha$ emission of the blob.